pandas-dev/pandas/doc/source/extending.rst

 for ``MyExtensionElement``, the second approach will automatically define the operators for ``MyExtensionArray``.

-A mixin class, :class:`~pandas.api.extensions.ExtensionScalarOpscMixin` supports this second approach.
+A mixin class, :class:`~pandas.api.extensions.ExtensionScalarOpsMixin` supports this second approach.
 If developing an ``ExtensionArray`` subclass, for example ``MyExtensionArray``, simply include ``ExtensionScalarOpsMixin`` as a parent class of ``MyExtensionArray`` and then call the methods :meth:`~MyExtensionArray._add_arithmetic_ops` and/or